ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 12.1 GraphiQL client

 The Ballerina GraphQL package provides an integrated GraphiQL client tool which is provided by the GraphQL Foundation.
-The client is implemented using CDN assets and it provides a Graphical User Interface to execute the GraphQL queries.
-To enable the GraphiQL client, configuration should be provided as mentioned in the [GraphiQL configuration](#815-graphiql-configurations) section.
+The client is implemented using CDN assets, and it provides a Graphical User Interface to execute the GraphQL queries.
+To enable the GraphiQL client, configuration should be provided as mentioned in the [GraphiQL configuration](#915-graphiql-configurations) section.

 If the configurations are provided correctly, the GraphiQL client tool will be served at the given path when the service starts.
 The client can be accessed via a web browser.